nickazg/TheConstruct/README.md

 </p>

-## Overview
+# Overview
 Sooner than later there will be 1000's of dapps/contracts/projects scattered out in the wild, which will require a single categorised library to search/request/premote and deploy dApp contracts.
 Similar to how the Apple AppStore and Android PlayStore attract developers and users, something similar will be extremely beneficial in the dApp space as it grows, and what better way than to have it run **NEO** blockchain.

-### Features:
+## Features:
 - Developers have profiles with rating based on associated projects
 - Projects have a rating and review system
-- Searchable metadata associated with projects and contracts
+- Searchable project and developer metadata
 - Contracts have verified rating and linked directly to source code
 - Contract Audit Bounty (from verified Developer)
 - Bug Bounty rewards set by developers (or contributed via crowd funding)